Rakesh7994/Smart-programmer-code/README.md

 The ESP8266 will create a hotspot (SmartProgrammer).

-Connect to it using default credentials (SSID: SmartProgrammer, Password: 12345678).
+Connect to it using default credentials (SSID: SmartProgrammer, Password: 12345678)

-Open a browser and go to http://192.168.4.1.